Teaching with Teacher Evaluations or Feedback Surveys

 Additional Resources

 1. Sample Questions for Getting Feedback from Students: GW University Teaching & Learning Center offers sample questions for getting feedback from students during different times of the year, such as at the beginning of the semester, during the semester, feedback on a specific activity, and when the class doesn’t do particularly well on a certain assignment.
+(This document is now archived.)
 Having a few baseline survey questions for students ready to go would be a good idea for instances where you want immediate feedback on how students are feeling about a lesson or course but don’t have a more specific survey planned.

 2. Making Student Feedback Work: This research story gives educators “new advice on building a culture of feedback and making it meaningful” for them.
 The author discusses getting started on making student feedback work, a new study regarding getting teachers on board, and strategies for school leaders on creating a culture of feedback.